hitmanguy/Arcade-discord/README.md

-#  Infiniox: Prison Escape Puzzle Bot
+#  🤖Infiniox: Prison Escape Puzzle Bot

 Infiniox is an immersive **multiplayer puzzle and strategy Discord bot** set in a high-security prison.
 Players must solve brain-teasing challenges, maintain sanity, gain merit points, and avoid rising suspicion to escape.
 With modes like co-op, sabotage, and competitive gameplay, every decision has consequences—testing your logic, memory, and social strategy.